-- Required certifications can vary by region and should be compared for parity and frequently evaluated. - Other governing or certifying bodies can be sourced to create programs where a regional governing body does not exist. - Skills and requirements should be compared for compatibility before application.
+- Required certifications can vary by region and should be compared for parity, frequently evaluated and updated.
+Periodic certification events should be organized and made available to guides. - Governing or certifying bodies can be sourced to create programs where a regional governing body does not exist.